 You can celebrate Mardi Gras this week with a Kings Cake-inspired Royal Cupcake at Disney’s Port Orleans Resort.

-At Disneyland, the Mardi Gras cupcakes are lemon flavored this year.
+At Disneyland, the Mardi Gras celebration food:

 We’ve written two books about our time working – and playing – as Disney Cast Members at Walt Disney World in Orlando, Florida.